-For management reporting purposes, the Group is organised into business units based on their geographical area covered, and has six reportable segments as follows:
+For management reporting purposes, the Group is organised into business units based on their geographical area covered, and has the following reportable segments:

-- 1. Ooredoo Qatar is a provider of domestic and international telecommunication services within the State of Qatar; - 2.
+- 1. Ooredoo Qatar is a provider of domestic and international telecommunication services within the State of Oatar; - 2.
 Asiacell is a provider of mobile telecommunication services in Iraq; - 3.
-Indosat Ooredoo is a provider of telecommunication services such as cellular services, fixed telecommunications, multimedia, data communication and internet services in Indonesia. - 4.
+Ooredoo Hutchison Asia ("OHA") (considered a major joint venture) is a provider of telecommunication services such as cellular services, fixed telecommunications, multimedia, data communication and internet services in Indonesia; - 4.
 Ooredoo Oman is a provider of mobile and fixed telecommunication services in Oman; - 5.
 Ooredoo Algeria is a provider of mobile and fixed telecommunication services in Algeria; - 6.
-Ooredoo Myanmar is a provider of mobile and fixed telecommunication services in Myanmar; and - Others include some of the Group's subsidiaries which are providers of wireless and telecommunication services.
+Ooredoo Myanmar is a provider of mobile and fixed telecommunication services in Myanmar; and - 7.
+Others include some of the Group's subsidiaries which are providers of wireless and telecommunication services.